 It costs $30 per vehicle to enter Shenandoah National Park, and by association, to drive the length of Skyline Drive.
 You can also enter with an annual park pass.

 There are four Skyline Drive entrances: Front Royal, Thornton Gap, Swift Run Gap and Rockfish Gap.
-You can also access the park from boundary entrances.
+You can also access the park by way of boundary entrances.

 Everyone has their favorite section of the park, but the Central District may be the most scenic and popular.
 It’s home to two park lodges and many hiking trails.

-From north to south, here are 26 of the very best hikes on Skyline Drive at Shenandoah National Park.
+From north to south, here are 35 of the very best hikes on Skyline Drive, including more than a few easy hikes in Shenandoah National Park.

 #1: Fox Hollow Trail (milepost 4.6)